FREE Consultation

 Beating the Clock: Important Deadlines for Arizona Injury Claims

-Meet Our Managing Attorney
+Meet Our Founding Partners

 Brent Dugwyler earned his Juris Doctor from Liberty University School of Law where he finished in the top 1% of his class and earned numerous academic accolades.
 He is admitted to practice in Arizona, Pennsylvania, Tennessee, Texas, and the United States District Court for the District of Arizona.
 Prior to founding Eliza Law, Brent practiced as a civil defense attorney at a global defense litigation firm and as managing attorney at a nationwide plaintiff’s firm.